SanyaSinha11/CodeAlpha-Secure_Coding_Review/README.md

   - Keep dependencies up to date to avoid known vulnerabilities.
   - Implement proper error handling to avoid leaking sensitive information.
   - Regularly perform security testing and code reviews.

+## Support

+For any issues or questions, please open an issue on the GitHub repository or contact the author.